mis à jour

 Description

-Note: We do not accept requests outside of these dates and we advice you not to send requests earlier than two months before an available or desired period.
+NOTE: We do not accept requests outside of these dates and we advice you not to send requests earlier than two months before an available or desired period.
+Instead of following the principle 'first come, first served', we rather look at who fits best with our project and with whom he/she can form the best duo.

 After living in the Netherlands for 30 years, we (Hiroë and Jos) moved to the Japanese countryside, ± 10 km east of Nara town.
 We live in a renovated traditional house in a quiet, green area.
 Both 70+, we are young at heart and like to share our experiences with younger generations.

-The ageing population and rural exodus motivate us to develop activities that make it attractive for young people to stay there or to return.
+The aging population and rural exodus motivate us to develop activities that make it attractive for young people to stay there or to return.

 At the same time, we are concerned about the natural environment, the neglect of rice fields, forests, old hiking trails.